TOMToolkit/tom_base/docs/observing/customize_ocs_facility.rst

 The above code should define a form which only has spectrograph instruments, and adds 3 new fields to the `acquisition_config` section of the form.

-Now that we have defined both new forms, our new OCS based facility module should be complete!
+Now that you have defined both new forms, your new OCS based facility module should be complete!
 Try reloading your TOM and navigating to the details page for a specific Target.
-You should see your `CustomOCS` facility in the list, and clicking that should bring you to a page with your observation forms we've just defined.
+You should see your ``CustomOCS`` facility in the list, and clicking that should bring you to a page with the observation forms you've just defined.

 Observation Utility Methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the examples above, we modified the `_build_instrument_config()` and `_build_acquisition_config()`
+In the examples above, you modified the `_build_instrument_config()` and `_build_acquisition_config()`
-methods to manipulate fill in those portions of the OCS request payload.
+methods to fill in those portions of the OCS request payload.
 The `OCSFullObservationForm`
-has a number of utility methods to override to change specific parts of the observation submission,
+has a number of utility methods that can be overridden to change specific parts of the observation submission form.
-which can be reviewed
+These can be reviewed
 `here <https://github.com/TOMToolkit/tom_base/blob/dev/tom_observations/facilities/ocs.py#L826>`__.

 Custom OCS Settings
 ~~~~~~~~~~~~~~~~~~~
-For a more complicated OCS based facility implementation, you may want to override the base `OCSSettings` and create your own facility settings class.
+For a more complicated OCS based facility implementation, you may want to override the base ``OCSSettings`` and create your own facility settings class.
 This is necessary to hook in facility site locations for a visibility plot, and facility weather/availability information.
-To create your own custom settings class, start by subclassing `OCSSettings` like this:
+To create your own custom settings class, start by subclassing ``OCSSettings`` like this:

 .. code:: python